daveb1034/NVGTools/README.md

 ```python
 >>> [<geometry>, 'uri', 'style', 'label', 'symbol', 'modifiers', 'course', 'speed', 'width', 'min_altitude', 'max_altitude', 'parenNode']
 ```
+## nvgWriter.py ##

+The writer requires the use of a layer pack that provides the correct values for writing the style tags.
+Further details are provided in the toolbox directory.
+Point features are not currently supported due to the need to implement APP6A and Mil2525B SIDCs in the layer packs to ensure a valid symbol tag.
+In addition a standard list of icons used by different C2 systems is required to enable the use on non military symbols.

 Each item will have one or more NVG features in a form ready to load into a feature class.
 ## Contributing ##